mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ If anything that emits a `map`, `zip` or `flatMap` operation is composable, and those versions of composition even require us to tilt our heads a bit to see it for what it is, what does that mean for the kind of code that we write every day?

-^ Well, it means that composition is far more pervasive than we might think, and if you are able to define some of the operations we have described above on your own types you will been at the beginning of a wonderful journey towards breaking down your problem into lots of tiny pieces that can be glued together.
+^ Well, it means that composition is far more pervasive than we might think, and if you are able to define some of the operations we have described above on your own types you will be at the beginning of a wonderful journey towards breaking down your problem into lots of tiny pieces that can be glued together.

 ^ It may be hard to see this right now because pretty much everything we've considered so far exists in the standard library, and that may lead us to believe that in order to get benefit of composability it must be handed down to us from the core Swift team.